videoDAC/android/README.md

 # Intro

-This repo contains the native Kotlin project for the `videoDAC` template pay-as-you-go livestream viewer app for Android.
+This repo contains the `videoDAC` template pay-to-play streaming app for Android.

 These instructions include: